socketry/utopia/plan.md

 - Keep query, form, JSON, and multipart parsing separable where possible.
 - Add small convenience methods to `Protocol::HTTP::Request` only where they make middleware substantially clearer.
+- Keep the request explicit.
+Do not expose ambient `Utopia.request` style state.
-- Use Utopia-owned fiber state rather than Rack-style `env` or a Utopia request attribute hash.
+- Use Utopia-owned fiber state for optional adjacent application state rather than Rack-style `env` or a Utopia request attribute hash.

 Possible arguments shape: